Plays

 Jake: Got yah!
 And today… where do we come from, today?

 Charlie: This is a party, isn’t it?
 Let’s have fun.
-It has been a long time.
+It’s been a long time.

 Jake: What has been a long time?